Rishi-Mishima/odin-recipes/landing_Page/README.md

-This is a project with basic HTML and CSS, including:
+This project features a responsive web page built using basic HTML and CSS.
-1. A header section with top navigator bar and a intro info section
+1. A header section with top navigator bar and an introductory info section
-2. Four rectangular to display info
+2. Four rectangular boxes to display info
 3. A quote section
-4. A sign up box with a button
+4. A call-to-action section with a sign up button
-5. A bottom bar with copyright
+5. A footer section

-> The contents changes with the window size
+> The webpage is designed to be responsive to fit different window sizes.